 Serves children and adults with special needs, beginning at birth.
-Services include occupational therapy, physical therapy, speech & language therapy, music therapy, and behavioral health services, as well as access to a registered dietician and free early intervention screenings for children under the age of three.
+Services include occupational therapy, physical therapy, speech & language therapy, music therapy, and behavioral health services, as well as free early intervention screenings for children under the age of three.

 A college-campus style program for adults with disabilities to promote healthy living and wellness.
 Adults choose from a variety of programs and volunteer and employment opportunities.
 Programs include art, computers, library, current events, life skills, cooking, music, fitness, and recreation.

 Offers job coaching, training programs, and community-based job placement.
 Additional opportunities include customized employment and enclaves, a small group of individuals with disabilities trained and supervised at a community employment site.

 Provides community-based homes for adults in the local community.
 All homes provide 24-hour staff support, including assistance with ADLs, medication management, and money management.

 Provides the next step for graduating high school students.
 Allows students to participate in Adult Day Services on a trial basis as a way of gauging interests and acclimating to an adult environment outside of the classroom.

 We invite you to sign-up to run for Helping Hand Team 5K in the Healthy…Read More

 Join Intersect for Ability, Helping Hand Center and…Read More

 The Spring 2019 Handprint is now available!
 Download your copy hereRead More